 Do you often think of the perfect snappy comeback … after it’s too late?

-Does it take you longer to get your work done than your colleagues?
+Does it take you longer than your colleagues to get your work done?

-Do you feel it takes you longer to learn new information or read a book than it should?
+Do you feel it takes you longer than it should to learn new information or read a book?

 Are you the last one in your class to finish an exam?